michodgs25/Sprint/README.md

 ### Track your workouts one sprint at a time!

 *Keeping fit by running or walking is popular amongst millions of people across the entire globe from your local park to the olympic games.*
 *An essential part of increasing an individuals fitness and the ability to objectively gauge their own fitness is logging activity times, intensity, heart-rate and factors such as surface& weather.
 Sprint aims to allow individual of all ages, gender and abilities, to enter their activity and input different variables of set activity such as distance, time and activity difficulty.
-Sprint logs this information, to the users profile which Sprint stores until the user deletes or updates that particular activity; the user can input as many activity sessions as they like and sprint will log them all.*

 #### Live website here: - Refresh page if having loading issues